erlang/otp/system/doc/design_principles/appup_cookbook.md

 - `restart_emulator`

-  Used when a restart of the emulator is required after all other upgrade instructions are executed.
+  Used when a restart of the runtime system is required after all other upgrade instructions are executed.
 For more information about this instruction, see restart_emulator (Low-Level) in
   [Release Handling Instructions](release_handling.md#restart_emulator_instr).

-If an emulator restart is necessary and no upgrade instructions are needed, that is, if the restart itself is enough for the upgraded applications to start running the new versions, a simple `relup` file can be created manually:
+If a runtime system restart is necessary and no upgrade instructions are needed, that is, if the restart itself is enough for the upgraded applications to start running the new versions, a simple `.relup` file can be created manually:

 ```erlang
 {"B",